AthenZ/athenz/ui/docs/zms-api.md

 ### getDomainList(*obj, function(err, json, response) { });

 `GET /domain`
 Enumerate domains.
 Can be filtered by prefix and depth, and paginated.
-Most of the query options that are looking for specific domain attributes (e.g. aws account, azure subscriptions, business service, tags, etc) are mutually exclusive.
+Most of the query options that are looking for specific domain attributes (e.g. aws account, azure subscriptions, gcp project, business service, tags, etc) are mutually exclusive.
 The server will only process the first query argument and ignore the others.

 ```
 obj = {